 60 minutes + 30 minutes further Q&A

-- What you really need to get right.
+- The things you really need to get right – and where companies often go wrong.

 Speakers: Joss and Dominic, Terrafiniti’s founding partners.